hazem-e99/CMS-Project/README.md

 ### Images not displaying

-- Images are stored as base64 strings in MirageJS
+- Images are stored as base64 strings inside `db.json`; confirm the `image` field exists on your section content
-- For production, implement proper image upload service
+- For production, implement proper image upload storage (e.g., S3) and store the resulting URLs

 ## 📝 License